 The promoter charges a fee to the landowner for its services based on a percentage of the selling price, and it may also reduce the sale proceeds by the planning costs it has incurred.

-The main benefit for the landowner is that he/she doesn’t have to incur a considerable upfront cost in obtaining planning permission especially as the time to obtain it can be lengthy.
+The main benefit for the landowner is that they do not have to incur a considerable upfront cost in obtaining planning permission especially as the time to obtain it can be lengthy.
 If planning is not obtained, there is normally no charge.
 This benefit is offset by the fees payable to the promotion agent for its services.

 2. Option agreement